Mangal D Karnad

 A Quiet Invitation to Read Together

-Malli and the Mulki Stories are not about an idealised past.
+Malli and the Mulky Stories are not about an idealised past.
 They are about childhood as it is lived, curious, imperfect, and shaped by care.

 They are stories to read slowly, to pause over, and sometimes, to remember quietly.